HackYourFuture/Node.js/README.md

 - What is meant by the term `backend`
 - The `client-server` model
 - What HTTP and REST mean
-- How to `create your own servers` with Node.js, using `Express`
+- How to `create your own web servers` with Node.js, using `Express.js`
 - What a `templating engine` is.
 - How to use the `Node Package Manager (NPM)`.
-- How to use `Express` to make a RESTful API
+- How to use Express.js to make a `RESTful API`
 - How to build a small `full-stack application`

 ## Node.js Setup